Menu

 When

-Pick up will be at the City of Evanston's Morton Civic Center Parking Lot, 2100 Ridge, enter at the North end of the parking lot and you will be directed to the pick-up area.
+Pick up will be at City of Evanston's James Park Fieldhouse Parking Lot, enter off of Dodge Ave. at the South end of the park directly across from Mulford Street at the light.
+Drive west to the end of that access road to the pick-up area.
 Parking will be clearly marked the day of the sale.
 Bring boxes or bags to collect your plants.
 Plug orders will be in flat segments for easy transportation.

 How it Works

 Purchase your plants on-line, print your receipt or save it on your phone.
-Collect your plants on June 1st at the Morton Civic Center.
+Collect your plants on May 31st at James Park.
 Pick up is between 12:30 - 4pm.
 There will be no time slots this year, just come when you can from 12:30-4!
 All orders will be pre-sorted for easier pick-up.
-BONUS this year: whatever plants have not been sold will be available for purchase in a separate tent for on-site purchasing!
+BONUS this year: whatever plants have not been sold will be available for purchase for on-site purchasing!
 Your reminder email will be sent out close to the sale date.
-IMPORTANT: SAVE YOUR RECEIPT.
+IMPORTANT: SAVE YOUR RECEIPT. *** see special notice below

-All wildflowers will be sold and distributed as plugs or pint containers.
+All wildflowers will be sold and distributed as plugs or 3" containers.

 Shrubs and trees will be sold in #2 gallon - #5 gallon pots, ranging from 18" - 36" tall.